Permissive action link: Modernization and the present

 The year 1995 saw the development of the code management system (CMS).
 The CMS has simplified the control and logistics for staff and improved the flexibility and speed in deploying and arming weapons.
 New codes can be used to recode, lock, and manage the weapons, while the secrecy and validity of the possible launch orders is still ensured.
 In total, CMS consists of fourteen custom products (nine software and five hardware products).
 The software products were developed by Sandia National Laboratories while the hardware was created by the National Nuclear Security Administration.

 The CMS was fully operational for the first time in November 2001.
 A part of the system, a special cryptographic processor fitted into the weapons in 1997 had a potential Year 2000 problem.
 By the spring of 2004, all PAL systems were equipped with the CMS.
 It is thus currently the general foundation for future hardware and software improvements to PALs.

 Features

-Permissive action link are powered by low-maintenance radioisotope generators.
-Instead of conventional batteries, these generators produce electricity based on the heat evolved from the radioactive decay of plutonium-238.
-Although the half-life of 238Pu is 87.7 years, these generators have shorter lifespans.
-This is due to the pressurization of the generator from helium produced by the alpha decay of the plutonium fuel.
+Elements of PAL systems are located deep within the nuclear device.
+The design and construction attempt to create a black box system so as to limit information leakage.
+PALs are also linked directly or indirectly with a number of other security measures, which together form a comprehensive security package.
+To prevent exploitation and sniffing via power line attacks permissive action links are powered by low-maintenance radioisotope generators.
+Instead of conventional batteries, these generators produce electricity using the heat from the radioactive decay of plutonium-238.
+Although the half-life of 238Pu is 87.7 years, these generators' lifespan is shorter than that; the alpha decay of the plutonium produces helium, causing the pressure inside the generator to increase.

-PALs are also linked directly or indirectly with a number of security measures, which together form a comprehensive security package.
-In general, elements of PAL systems are located deep within the nuclear device.
-This makes it almost impossible to bypass the system.

 PAL devices have been installed on all nuclear devices in the US arsenal.
-The US Navy was last to receive them with all weapons fitted with PALs by 1996 or 1997.
+The US Navy was last to receive them, with all weapons fitted with PALs by 1996 or 1997.